Table of Contents[Hide][Show]

 It’s true that whole grains are better as far as nutrition goes.

-As the Minnesota Department of Health explains, the whole grain kernals are made up of 3 parts:
+The Minnesota Department of Health explains, the whole grain kernels are made up of 3 parts:

 - Bran – Outer layer of the grain that contains fiber, antioxidants, B vitamins, phytochemicals, and 50-80% of minerals in grains like iron, copper, zinc, magnesium

 - Endosperm – middle largest layer containing mostly carbohydrates, protein, and small amounts of some B vitamins and minerals

 - Germ – inner component containing healthy fats, B vitamins, phytochemicals, and antioxidants like vitamin E